liquidcreative-dev/technical-test/README.md

 * How cleanly formatted your code is.
 * The completion of all tasks given to you.

 #### To get started with the test, you need to locally clone this repository to your computer.
+All of the files and assets you need are included.
+Follow the design below, and contact Ryan Spears(rspears@liquid-creative.com) when you are finished.